mitaiethics/mitaiethics.github.io/info.md

 ## Meeting schedule

-We will be holding monthly meetings over the summer: June 18th, July 9th, August 13th.
-All meetings will take place from 4-5pm ET via Zoom.
+We will be holding remote montly meetings through Fall 2020.
+The specific dates and times will be announced shortly.

 ## Join the discussion